yogaisan/yogaisan/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript, Ruby, and Ruby on Rails
 - 💬 Ask me about HTML, CSS and JavaScript
 - 📫 How to reach me: yogaisan@gmail.com
-- ⚡ Fun fact: A setback is a platform for your comeback
+- ⚡ Fun fact: Coding will soon be as important as reading